 AS Spending ($ in Millions)

-Note: FY 2024 and 2025 figures are preliminary data through 8/31/2024.
-Administration Estimated represents the Administration’s estimated expenditure amount on asylum seekers as reported to the City Council.
-Liquidated represents the expenditure amount that has been distributed, including drawdown of the prior year payable.
-Remaining Prior Year Payable is the FY 2023 payable amount that has yet to be distributed.
-Remaining Committed is the expenditure amount shown in FMS and includes and pre-encumbrances, encumbrances, and unliquidated.
-The Remaining Budget in FY 2024 is the total amount included in the most recent City budget for asylum seekers and subtracts commitments and liquidations. $5 million in FY 2024 represents remaining committed.
+Note: Liquidated expenditures are through 12/31/2024.
+Administration Estimate represents the Administration’s estimated expenditure amount on asylum seekers as reported to the City Council.
+Liquidated represents the expenditure amount that has been distributed, including drawdowns of the prior year payable.
+Remaining Prior Year Payables are the FY 2023 and FY 2024 payable amounts that are yet to be cleared.
+Remaining Committed is the expenditure amount shown in FMS and includes pre-encumbrances, encumbrances, and unliquidated amounts.
+The Remaining Budget in FY 2025 is the total amount included in the most recent City budget for asylum seekers less commitments and liquidations.

 State and Federal Funding